-Sri Venugopala Swamy Temple and Sri Chennakeshava Temple.
 Sri Venugopala Swamy Temple was built by Hoysala King Narasimha in the year 1296.
-Chennakeshava Temple, otherwise known as Kesava or Keshava Temple, was constructed in year 1268 by Hoysala General Somanatha during the rule of King Narasimha III.
+Chennakesava Temple, otherwise known as Kesava or Keshava Temple, was constructed in the year 1268 by Hoysala General Somanatha during the rule of King Narasimha III.

 Chennakesava Temple had been placed on a 3-star-shaped platform.
 Upon entering this temple, devotees will notice a pillared hall that would lead them to three star-shaped sanctuaries.
 The entire temple had been embellished with the sculptures.
 The walls of the Keshava Temple have been carved with images of gods, goddesses, musicians, lions, monkeys, elephants, dancing girls and gurus.